 Initial claims for unemployment insurance for the week ending March 20: 8,606

-Continued claims for Pandemic Emergency Unemployment Compensation for the week ending December 26: 30,989
+Claims for Pandemic Emergency Unemployment Compensation for the week ending March 6: 36,602

 New unemployment insurance (UI) claims are close to a real-time indicator of how many Kentuckians are losing hours and employment because of the COVID-19 pandemic.
 Continued claims are a good indicator for how protracted joblessness is, as individuals ask for additional weeks of benefits.
 But the state only provides 26 weeks of regular UI benefits, and many have exhausted those benefits and are becoming eligible for additional weeks through the federally-funded Pandemic Emergency Unemployment Compensation program.
 Also, many workers who do not qualify for regular state unemployment insurance do qualify for “Pandemic Unemployment Assistance” (PUA).
-Both PEUC and PUA will expire March 14 without further action by congress.
+Both PEUC and PUA, as well as the extra $300 per week benefit known as Pandemic Unemployment Compensation will expire September 5 in Kentucky without further action by congress.

 The most recent week represents “advance claims” rather than initial claims, and is revised the following week with actual initial claims.